Correctional centres and visiting magistrates

 [68-000] Introduction

-The Crimes (Administration of Sentences) Act 1999 makes provision, inter alia, for breaches by inmates against correctional centre discipline to be dealt with by a magistrate, designated as a visiting magistrate, in the correctional centre complex.
+The Crimes (Administration of Sentences) Act 1999 makes provision for, amongst other things, correctional centre offences committed by inmates to be dealt with by a magistrate, in their capacity as a visiting magistrate, in a correctional centre or complex.

 [68-020] Visiting magistrates — s 227